 There can be slightly different requirements when opening this type of account, but a final decision depends on a full assessment of the potential risks involved.

-Payment processors use a different set of resources for high-risk merchant accounts in comparison to low-risk accounts.
+Payment processors use a different set of resources for high-risk merchant account credit card transactions in comparison to low-risk accounts.
 This needs to be done to categorize accounts properly.

 Industries that Fall into the High-Risk Merchant Services Category